satorici/satori-docs/satori_help/docs/playbooks/asserts.md

 | Input   | Description                                                         |
 |---------|----------------------------------------------------------------------
 | Boolean | Does the execution behave differently when using different inputs? |
-- <span style="color:fail">Example Fail Test</span>: the production and staging environment should look the same, and it does not:
+- <span style="color:red">Example Fail Test</span>: the production and staging environment should look the same, and it does not:

 ```yml
 API: